 List of content you will read in this article:

 All the websites you visit on the internet are hosted on servers inside colocation facilities.
-Of course, as the number of visitors rises on a site, the server it is hosted on needs hardware upgrades.
+Of course, as the number of visitors increases on a site, the server it is hosted on needs hardware upgrades.

-What Do You Need to Build a Server?
+How to Build a Server?

-Central Processing Unit (CPU)
+● Central Processing Unit (CPU)

 When picking a CPU for your server, there are multiple factors that you need to take into account: